oddbird/oddleventy/content/blog/2025/oddcontrast-guide.md

 ---
-title: Make the Web a More a Colorful Place!
+title: Make the Web a More Colorful Place!
 sub: A guide to using new color spaces & formats with OddContrast
 author: oddbird
 date: 2025-06-06